+91 98195 00490

 -

-Causes: Autoimmune attack on joint tissues, leading to chronic inflammation and joint erosion.
+Causes: Autoimmune attack on connective tissues in and around the joint, leading to chronic inflammation and joint erosion.

 -